faizeee/SkillMate/README.md

 - Admin Panel

 ## 🎯 Purpose
-This project is part of a 30-day challenge to become job-ready for remote full-stack role
+This project is part of a personal initiative to become job-ready for remote full-stack roles by building a complete application from scratch using modern tools.